Image

 Phelps County, MO Criminal Defense Lawyers | Local Phelps County Legal Experts

-Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Phelps County, MO?
+Why Combs Waterkotte Is the Right Criminal Defense Firm for You in Phelps County, MO

 • Trial-Ready Defense: We prepare every case like it’s going to court.
 That mindset not only strengthens your defense but gives us a clear advantage during plea negotiations and trial proceedings.